 Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact b.
 Result in substantial soil erosion or the loss of topsoil?
-(Sources: 1, 2, & 3) Discussion: Per the General Plan EIR the soil significant impacts are anticipated.
-A geotechr building permits that will evaluate the site spec proposed.
-This study will determine the necess due to soil stability will not occur.
-An erosion Engineer prior to commencement of site grading nical/ soils ana ific soil stabili ary grading te control plan sk lysis will be require ty and suitability of chniques that will e ed prior to issua grading and re nsure that poten nce of taining walls ntial impacts c.
+(Sources: 1, 2, & 3) \boxtimes

+Discussion: Per the General Plan EIR the soil condition is not erosive or otherwise unstable.
+As such, no significant impacts are anticipated.
+A geotechnical/ soils analysis will be required prior to issuance of building permits that will evaluate the site specific soil stability and suitability of grading and retaining walls proposed.
+This study will determine the necessary grading techniques that will ensure that potential impacts due to soil stability will not occur.
+An erosion control plan shall be required to be approved by the City Engineer prior to commencement of site grading.

+c.
 Be located on a geologic unit or soil that is unstable, or that would become unstable as a result of the project, and potentially result in on- or off-site landslide, lateral spreading, subsidence, liquefaction or collapse?
 Discussion: See response to item a.iii, above. d.
-Be located on expansive soil, as defined in Table 18-1-B of the Uniform Building Code (1994), creating substantial risks to life or property? $\boxtimes$ Discussion: See response to item a.iii, above. e.
-Have soils incapable of adequately supporting the use of septic tanks or alternative waste water disposal systems where sewers are not available for the disposal of waste water? $\boxtimes$ Discussion: The building will be hooked up to the City's sani tary sewer system, t herefore there is s no impact.
-VI I. GREENHOUSE GAS EMISSIONS: Woul d the project: a.
-Generate greenhouse gas emissions, either directly or indirectly, that may have a significant impact on the environment? $\boxtimes$ b.
+Be located on expansive soil, as defined in Table 18-1-B of the Uniform Building Code (1994), creating substantial risks to life or property?
+Discussion: See response to item a.iii, above. e.
+Have soils incapable of adequately supporting the use of septic tanks or alternative waste water disposal systems where sewers are not available for the disposal of waste water? \boxtimes

+Discussion: The building will be hooked up to the City's sanitary sewer system, therefore there is no impact.

+VI I. GREENHOUSE GAS EMISSIONS: Would the e project: a.
+Generate greenhouse gas emissions, either directly or indirectly, that may have a significant impact on the environment? \boxtimes b.
 Conflict with any applicable plan, policy, or regulation of an agency adopted for the purpose of reducing the emissions of greenhouse gasses?
 Discussion (a-b):